A person residing in Alberta may have their name legally changed, under certain conditions.

 There is a $120 government fee for a legal change of name.
 This fee is for all the name changes included on one application form.

 Registry agents will also charge a service fee.
 Service fees vary among registry agents.

 There is a fingerprinting fee.
 Contact fingerprinting agencies to confirm the cost as fees vary.

 There is a cost for a criminal record check or police information check.

 How to apply

-Gather the supporting documents needed.
-The registry agent will tell you what supporting documents you will need.
+Gather the required supporting documents.
+The registry agent will confirm what supporting documents you will need.